Mandla7784/MANDYO434_WFC_Group_B-MandlaDyonase_DJS02-main/README.md

 ### Scenario: Dividing numbers result in a whole number

-- GIVEN that the submit button is pressed
+- when submit button is pressed
-- WHEN 20 is entered into the first input
+- and when the user enters 20 into the first input
 - AND 10 is entered into the second input
-- THEN 2 should be displayed at the bottom
+- the resulst 2 is displayed in the bottom

 <h2 style="color:#e67e22">Unresolved Stories</h2>